omoju/omoju.github.io/about.md

   feature: naijajams_lagos_scene_oya_stop_there.jpg
 ---

-Omoju Miller is a Data Scientist with over a decade of experience in computational intelligence.
-She has a Ph.D. from UC Berkeley.
-In the past, she has co-led the non-profit investment in Computer Science Education for Google and served as a volunteer advisor to the Obama administration's White House Presidential Innovation Fellows.
-She is considered one of the folks to watch, as part of Bloomberg’s Beta Future Founders program.
-This blog is a collection of essays that encompass culture and technology.
+Omoju Miller is currently working on something new in Web3.
+In the past, she was Technical Advisor to the CEO at GitHub, spent time co-leading non-profit investment in Computer Science Education for Google, and served as a volunteer advisor to the Obama administration’s White House Presidential Innovation Fellows.
+Omoju has expertise in the area of machine learning and computational intelligence.
+Originally from Lagos, Nigeria, Omoju holds a doctoral degree in Computer Science Education from UC Berkeley.